AliciaPak25/The-Country-Info-App/README.md

 This project is a Full-Stack JavaScript application that provides country information, including border countries, population data, and flag images.
 It consists of a backend API built with Node.js and Express.js and a frontend built with Next.js.

+## Project Goal
+This project was created as part of a test assessment for a selection process.
+Its purpose is to demonstrate Full-Stack JavaScript development skills, focusing on API integration, backend development with Node.js (Express) and frontend development with React (Next.js). to showcase the ability to build responsive, data-driven applications.

 ## Features

 - **Country List Page**: Displays a list of countries fetched from the backend.